 After you’ve put in your dishes and detergent, look at your settings.
-Instead of the manual “heat dry” setting, consider letting your dishes air dry instead.
+Instead of the manual “heat dry” setting, consider letting your dishes air-dry instead.
 This is a great way to reduce energy consumption, and if you run the dishwasher at night you’ll wake up to clean, dry dishes either way.

 8. Cut Down on Energy Spent Drying Clothes

 This is another chore that you should consider doing at night.
 Hanging up wet clothes to dry overnight ensures that everything will be ready to go when you wake up the next morning.
-This way, you can reduce energy costs from drying without ever feeling the difference.

 9. Wash Your Clothes on Cold